apache/apisix-website/blog/en/blog/2020/12/11/beike-how-to-build-gateway-based-on-apache-apisix.md

 - Apache APISIX
 - Kong
 - Nginx
-description: Beike chose to use the API gateway Apache APISIX as the API gateway, which handles hundreds of millions of traffic every day with excellent and stable performance.
+description: Beike chose to use the Apache APISIX as the API gateway, which handles hundreds of millions of traffic every day with excellent and stable performance.
 tags: [Case Studies]
 ---